SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

 The rise times predicted by various pure deflagration \citep{fink-2014, kromer-15, lach--22--def} and pulsationally assisted gravitationally confined detonation (PGCD) models \citep{lach--22--def} are also given in Fig.~\ref{fig:abs_mag_vs_rise_time}.
-The rise times of both explosion scenarios are generally faster than observed among SNe~Iax, although in the case of pure deflagrations the inclusion of the bound remnant may improve this disagreement \citep{callan--24}.
+The rise times of both explosion scenarios are generally faster than observed among SNe~Iax, although in the case of pure deflagrations the inclusion of the bound remnant may improve agreement with observations \citep{callan--24}.
 Pure deflagration models follow the same general trend observed in SNe~Iax of longer rise times in redder bands and lack a prominent secondary maximum.
 The light curves predicted by PGCD models show a more complicated morphology reflecting their more complicated ejecta structure and as such do not necessarily show the same trend \citep{lach--22--pdd}.
-In this scenario, following the initial deflagration stage of burning, the deflagration ash wraps around the bound core of the white dwarf and collides, triggering a detonation that ultimately burns and unbinds the core.
-The result is a distinct shell of burned material containing a mix of unburned carbon and oxygen, IMEs, and IGEs surrounding burning products from the core that mostly consists of IGEs.
-The presence of these two IGE-rich regions produces multiple light curve peaks, or shoulders in some cases, in the optical bands that are not observed in SNe~Iax.
 Pure deflagration models also show a strong correlation between peak absolute magnitude and rise time (Fig.~\ref{fig:abs_mag_vs_rise_time}), which qualitatively matches the observed SNe~Iax sample.
 Conversely, the PGCD models generally show a trend only in the bluest (ZTF $g$) and reddest (ZTF $i$) bands, while all other bands do not show a strong correlation and instead generally predict similar rise times.